Sources: NCAA revealed Michigan findings to Big Ten; conference mulling Jim Harbaugh suspension

 From the NCAA’s perspective, there is little to no precedent in this case.
 Years ago, a Baylor assistant attended the game of an upcoming opponent.
 Though he was not recording, the assistant was recognized and the school self-reported the violation.
 The coach was given a half-game suspension.

-The scope of this in-person scouting is the most large scale in college sports history.
+The scope of this in-person scouting is the largest in college sports history.
 Because of the NCAA’s labyrinth process to enact penalties, it is unlikely that any will be levied during this season unless the school and organization agree to a resolution — an unlikely occurrence given the circumstances.

 NCAA cases normally span months if not years.
 An investigation leads to a notification process, where schools have 90 days to respond to a notice of allegation.
 That all unfolds before a potentially lengthy appeals process.
 The entire process lasts anywhere from six to 18 months, a former NCAA investigator told Yahoo Sports.
 Scheduling conflicts and other issues can lengthen the ordeal.

 Michigan’s situation is especially cumbersome.
-They are in the midst of the football season.
+It is in the midst of the football season.

 “It’s not uncommon for attorneys to want to delay things a bit more, especially in this situation,” one of the former NCAA officials said.
 “A coach is in the middle of a season, and I’m sure they are going to want to interview multiple staff members.
 Trying to slip in an interview is difficult.